gkjohnson/js-framerate-optimizer/README.md

 At most how many frames can run before an optimization should occur.
 This is useful when code may not run consistently but runs as needed, meaning that checking after a fixed amount of time might mean that an inconsistent or no actual iterations has occurred. `Interval` should probably be set to `Infinity` in this case.

 Defaults to `Infinity`.

+##### options.waitMillis

+The amount of time to wait between sampling frames for a new optimization.
+This is useful when an optimization may cause the framerate to drop for a frame or two -- such as with allocating a lot of new memory or new webgl render targets.

+Defaults to `0`;

+##### options.maxWaitFrames

+At most how many frames to wait for.

+Defaults to `Infinity`;

 ##### options.margin